GimelStudio/GimelStudio/README.md

 [![GitHub license](https://img.shields.io/github/license/Correct-Syntax/Gimel-Studio?color=light-green)](https://github.com/GimelStudio/GimelStudio/blob/master/LICENSE)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/GimelStudio/GimelStudio.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/GimelStudio/GimelStudio/context:python)

-Gimel Studio is a non-destructive, node-based 2D image graphics editor.
+Gimel Studio is a non-destructive, node-based 2D image graphics editor focused on **simplicity, speed, elegance and usability**.

-The goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious 2D graphics editor.
+The main goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious 2D graphics editor.

-This includes a re-designed UI, better file-type support and a concept of layers *and* nodes for image editing where pre-created node-based effects can be applied to layers in a stack and composited without messing with the nodes directly.
-Nodes can be used to create new effects and/or composite raster and vector graphics on-demand.
+This includes a re-designed UI (highly inspired by blender), improved file-type support and a concept of layers *and* nodes for image editing.
+Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
 Custom nodes can be scripted with the built-in Python API for maximum flexibility.

-With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a powerful 2d graphics editing tool for beginners and pros alike.
+With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a simple, yet powerful 2d graphics editing tool for beginners and pros alike.

 # Status